AstraExt/astra-monitor/README.md

 - **Optimized Performance:** Designed to be lightweight and efficient.
 Resources are only queried when needed.
 No polling.
 No wasted resources.
 Hidden components are not queried nor rendered.
 - **Effortless Real-Time Updates:** Changes made in the preferences panel are applied instantly, with no need to restart the extension or GNOME Shell.
 This feature ensures a seamless and interruption-free user experience, allowing for on-the-fly customization and monitoring adjustments.

+_**Check the [COMPARISON.md](./COMPARISON.md) file for a detailed comparative analysis of Astra Monitor features, performance and benchmarks vs similar projects within our domain.**_

 ### Screenshots:

 _**NOTE**: The screenshots below are from an outdated version of the extension and may not reflect the current release._